 “The logic of domination naturalizes the idea that men have power over nature as they do over women.
 This is embodied in practices such as rape, pillaging, and pollution.”

 A report from ThinkProgress recognizes the concerns for women during climate change, and the barrier that gender inequality creates for sustainable development.
 On a global scale, the lives of women are typically more intertwined with their immediate environment.
 This is especially true in poor and developing nations, where women are the main providers of food and water for the household, and make up the majority of agricultural workforce.
 This majority totals over 90 percent for women in many African countries.

-This same report highlights the over 6o percent of women in these developing nations who are responsible for bringing water into their homes.
+This same report highlights the over 6o percent of young girls and women in these developing nations who are responsible for bringing water into their homes.
 As water becomes more scarce, women are then required to travel greater distances for retrieval.
 The greatest sacrifice in exchange for this time is most often, education.